foo-dogsquared/hugo-theme-arch-terminal/README.md

 * LaTeX-like content counters.
 * Customizable social links.
 * Custom 404 messages.
-* Detailed or compact list for your posts on the homepage.
 * Custom content reader mode for easier readability for your readers.
 * JSON+LD schema.
 * Image zoom feature for your content. <sup>[[1](#footnoteref1)]</sup>